 Some of the primary reasons slip, trip, and fall accidents occur on NYC sidewalks include: (3)

-• Poor lighting — Low light, broken lights, and darkness can lead to falls.
+- Poor lighting — Low light, broken lights, and darkness can lead to falls.
 Improper lighting can also create glare.
-Worse yet, poor lighting may make objects, surfaces, or other obstructions invisible, increasing the fall risk.
-Glare from streetlights can cause discomfort and be disabling for pedestrians, cautions a Department of Energy (DOE) report.
-(8)
+Worse yet, poor lighting may make objects, surfaces, or other obstructions invisible, and affect depth perception.
+(9) Glare from streetlights can cause discomfort and be disabling for pedestrians, cautions a U.S. Department of Transportation (DOT) report.
+(10)

 Regardless of the cause of your sidewalk accident, you can be badly hurt.